The Calumet Region

 “You’ll find everything from thousands of migratory birds that pass through the area, as well as rare or threatened species like the mudpuppy, red-headed woodpecker, and smooth green snake,” John explained.

-Today, The Nature Conservancy is joining forces with the Illinois Department of Natural Resources, the Forest Preserve District of Cook County, the Audubon Society, and local community groups across the Illinois-Indiana border to preserve these natural areas.
+Today, The Nature Conservancy is joining forces with the Illinois Department of Natural Resources, the Forest Preserve District of Cook County, Audubon Great Lakes, Chicago Park District and local community groups across the Illinois-Indiana border to preserve these natural areas.
 Additionally, these partners are reconnecting communities to their natural heritage, and working to bring back habitats in the Calumet region that were once considered lost causes, such as the Grand Calumet River.

 “Natural areas in the Calumet region offer significant benefits to both people and nature,” John explained.
 “By restoring these areas, we give native plants and wildlife the opportunity to rebound, while enhancing the quality of life for local residents, providing recreational opportunities such as fishing and hunting, and adding economic value to local communities.
 It’s a win-win situation for everyone.”